Keith-hoka/order_desk/README.md

   invoice reconciliation.
 - **UI accounts live in their own store**, separate from the API's tenancy model.
   Sign-in is credentials-only; invites are simplified (an admin sets a password).
+- **Org settings are plaintext JSON at rest.** The mailbox app password and webhook URL are held server-side and never echoed to a client, but a production deployment would encrypt them or use a vault.
 - **The adapter is served from one Modal endpoint.** Single point of failure.

 ## Layout